mokkabonna/vue-vuelidate-jsonschema/README.md

 Keep in mind that for instance json schema minLength validator adds both minLength and required validator.
 So you need to remove both if that is what you want.

+## vuelidate error extractor

+I recommend to use [vuelidate-error-extractor](https://github.com/dobromir-hristov/vuelidate-error-extractor) to display error messages.
+This takes the pain out of the manual labor of writing validation messages for each property and rule.

 ## Contributing